fpetr/oracle-kubernetes-always-free/README.md

 # Oracle Kubernetes Engine (OKE) Always Free
-Terraform configuration for Oracle Kubernetes Engine (OKE) using always-free resources.
+Terraform configuration for Oracle Kubernetes Engine (OKE) utilizing always-free resources.

 ## Acknowledgements
 > :warning: OKE cluster is provisioned with CSI driver and default storage class.
 Using any PVC claim will result in additional costs outside of always-free resources.
 By default every persistent volume is provisioned with minimum capacity of 50 GB.

-- By default this configuration provisiones 3 worker nodes with 1 OCPUS and 6 GB of memory each.
+- By default this configuration provisiones 2 worker nodes with 2 OCPUS and 8 GB of memory each.
+You can increase memory up to 12 GB per worker node (total 24GB are free).
 Worker nodes are using VM.Standard.A1.Flex [shape](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-standard).

 - You are also able to deploy one Load Balancer for free, for example for kubernetes ingress controller.